 How to Create a Jira Workflow

-Let’s get under the hood of Jira and see how to create your own custom workflow following the steps below.
+Let’s get under the hood and see how to create a new workflow in Jira.

 - Add Statuses and name them.